Emmanuel Joseph Sieyès: Napoleonic era and final years

-Sieyès soon retired from the post of provisional Consul, which he had accepted after 18 Brumaire, and became one of the first members of the Sénat conservateur (acting as its president in 1799); this concession was attributed to the large estate at Crosne that he received from Napoleon.
+Sieyès soon retired from the post of provisional Consul, which he had accepted after 18 Brumaire, and became one of the first members of the Sénat conservateur, acting as its president in 1799.
+This concession was attributed to the large estate at Crosne that he received from Napoleon.
 After the plot of the Rue Saint-Nicaise in late December 1800, Sieyès defended the arbitrary and illegal proceedings whereby Napoleon rid himself of the leading Jacobins.

 During the era of the First Empire (1804–1814), Sieyès rarely emerged from his retirement.
 When Napoleon briefly returned to power in 1815, Sieyès was named to the Chamber of Peers.
 In 1816, after the Second Restoration, Sieyès was expelled from the Academy of Moral and Political Sciences by Louis XVIII.
 He then moved to Brussels, but returned to France after the July Revolution of 1830.
-He died in Paris in 1836 at the age of 88.
+He died in Paris in 1836, at the age of 88.

 Contribution to social sciences

 In 1795, Sieyès became one of the first members of what would become the Academy of Moral and Political Sciences of the Institute of France.
 When the Académie Française was reorganized in 1803, he was elected in the second class, replacing, in chair 31, Jean Sylvain Bailly, who had been guillotined on 12 November 1793 during the Reign of Terror.
-However, after the second Restoration in 1815, Sieyès was expelled for his role in the execution of King Louis XVI, and was replaced by the Marquis of Lally-Tollendal, who was named to the Academy by a royal decree.
+After the second Restoration in 1815, Sieyès was expelled for his role in the execution of King Louis XVI, and was replaced by the Marquis of Lally-Tollendal, who was named to the Academy by a royal decree.

 In 1780, Sieyès coined the term sociologie in an unpublished manuscript.
 The term was used again fifty years later by the philosopher Auguste Comte to refer to the science of society, which is known in English as sociology.
+Sieyès was also among the first to employ the term science sociale.